lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 The naming of parameters, inputs, outputs and instances must follow the naming
    conventions in
    `Buildings.UsersGuide.Conventions <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_.
-   Aim to avoid providing duplicate information in the instance name, for example if the block is within the `Boilers` package, the instance name does not need to have `boi` in it.
-Ensure that the instance name is unambiguous when viewed in a top level controller model.
-At an advanced level consider whether the model can be reused in other application and encapsulate in the variable name only those aspects that are common among all potential or existing applications.
+   Avoid providing duplicate information in the instance name, for example if the block is within the ``Boilers`` package, the instance name must not contain ``boi``.
+Ensure that the instance name is unambiguous when viewed in a top level controller block.
+   Consider whether the block can be used to control other equipment as well, and if so, make sure the instance name is also applicable for these applications.

 #.
 Parameters that can be grouped together, such as parameters relating to temperature setpoints
    or to the configuration of the trim and respond logic, should be grouped together with the ``Dialog(group=STRING))`` annotation.
 See for example `G36_PR1.TerminalUnits.Controller <https://github.com/lbl-srg/modelica-buildings/blob/94d5919dbe1b2f2e317e7b69800f3b3ad07be930/Buildings/Controls/OBC/ASHRAE/G36_PR1/TerminalUnits/Controller.mo>`_.
-   Do not use ``Dialog(tab=STRING))``, unless the parameter is declared with a default value and this parameter and its value is of no interest to typical users.
+   Do not use ``Dialog(tab=STRING))``, unless the parameter is declared with a default value and is of no interest to typical users.

 #.
-In the code text the instances must be ordered as follows:
+In the source code, the instances must be ordered as follows:
-     - Instances should be ordered `Boolean` first, then `Integer`, then `Real`
+     - First, list `Boolean` parameters,, then `Integer` parameters and then `Real` parameters.
-     - Instances should follow this order: parameters, inputs, outputs, other
+     - Next, list inputs, then outputs, followed by blocks.
-     - Protected instances are below all the unprotected instances and follow the same instance ordering rules
+     - Protected instances are below all the public instances and follow the same instance ordering rules.
-     - Instances of lower dimensionality should come first, e.g. scalar values before arrays, though grouping based on model specific similarities may be prioritized.
+     - Instances of lower dimensionality should come first, e.g., scalar values before arrays, though grouping based on model specific similarities may be prioritized.

 #.
 Each block must have a ``defaultComponentName`` annotation and a ``%name`` label placed above the icon.